 - Specialised databases or A&I databases (abstract and indexing databases) like PubMed, PsycINFO may provide more advanced search features to control searches (eg ability to search by methodology in PsychInfo) and/may include abstracts of material available in print such as print articles that won't appear in FindMore@NUSL.
 Though you can get access to results from selected A&I databases by logging before searching.

 Firstly, while no other single search covers as much material accessable to you as FindMore@NUSL it still does not cover 100% of every resource or database available because of licensing agreements.
-Some narrow content types or subjects are poorly covered.
-So if you are doing a phd thesis where you need to do a comprehensive and methodolocial search as possible, you need to use this with other specialised databases in your discipline to cover as much ground as possible.

 Secondly, while FindMore@NUSL shines in cross disciplinary research as it is not limited to any one discipline, other specialised database sources, A&I databases (abstract and indexing databases) like PubMed, EconLit, PsycInfo etc may provide a more focused search bringing more results relevant to your discipline, while you might find many irrelevant results in FindMore@NUSL, (though you can try restricting by discipline)